 If you’ve just bought your fish, then it’s likely that your pond is already set up and ready to use.
 Before you add fish to the pond, take a moment to look at this quick checklist to ensure that the conditions are suitable.

 - Is your pond installed on level ground? – it should not be built on a sloping incline

 - Does it include plants? – small ponds are ideal for potted plants like iris and larger ponds should include floating plants, such as water lilies to help with the ecosystem

 - Have you installed a filter? – your pond requires water filtration so that the water stays at a sufficient level for your fish.
 Mechanical filters will remove harmful particles and debris, while carbon filters remove ammonia and nitrite to balance levels.

 - Have you installed a pump for effective water circulation and to keep your pond clean? – without a pump, your pond will suffer from poor water quality and a lack of oxygen too (Ref. *2)

-- Cut back any overhanging branches to prevent the filter becoming clogged with sap, pine needles and dead leaves
+- Cut back any overhanging branches to prevent the filter from becoming clogged with sap, pine needles, and dead leaves

 - Is your pond big enough to house the fish you have purchased? (more can be found in the Adding More Fish To Your Pond section)